 (c) Drainage ditches shall be designed to prevent uncontrolled drainage over the road surface and embankment.
 Trash racks and debris basins shall be installed in the drainage ditches where debris from the drainage area may impair the functions of drainage and sediment control structures.

 (d) Culverts shall be designed, installed, and maintained to sustain the vertical soil pressure, the passive resistance of the foundation, and the weight of vehicles using the road.

-(f) Except as provided in paragraph (G)(2)(b) of this rule, drainage structures shall be used for stream channel crossings made using bridges, culverts or other structures designed, constructed, and maintained using current, prudent engineering practice.
+(f) Except as provided in paragraph (G)(2)(b) of this rule, drainage structures for stream channel crossings shall be made using bridges, culverts or other structures designed, constructed, and maintained using current, prudent engineering practices.

 (5) Surfacing.
 Primary roads shall be surfaced with rock, crushed gravel, asphalt, or other material approved by the chief as being sufficiently durable for the anticipated volume of traffic and the weight and speed of vehicles using the road.